pyca/cryptography/docs/primitives/cryptographic-hashes.rst

 .. class:: cryptography.primitives.hashes.BaseHash

-   Abstract base class that implements a common interface for all hash algorithms that follow here
+   Abstract base class that implements a common interface for all hash algorithms that follow here.

-    .. method:: update(string)
+    .. method:: update(data)

-        :param bytes string: The bytes you wish to hash.
+        :param bytes data The bytes you wish to hash.

     .. method:: copy()

         :return: a new instance of this object with a copied internal state.

     .. method:: digest()